thedynamiclinker/sudocode/lost+found/init/And He Called.md

 1: What on earth could possible motivate a person to do something like this?

+(Cover von Neumann encoding of natural numbers in ZFC and explain that it's a side effect of any system that only has one type.)

 ![[church-19.png]]

+RAW MATERIALS FOR LATER

 This just says "We can plug stuff into functions and vice versa"